Zeppelin LZ 85: Bombing raid on Norfolk

 The LZ 85 conducted its first bombing raid on Britain on the night of 23 May and 24 May 1917.
 The ship took off from Ahlhorn and joined five other naval airships whose objective was to attack London.
 However the weather worsened and dense clouds were beginning to cover the East of England and by the time the airships crossed over Suffolk and Norfolk, they were caught in a thunderstorm.
 Sixty bombs were dropped over East Anglia which killed one person and L 40 was chased by a seaplane near Terschelling.
 The raid was deemed a failure because of the cloud cover and wind.

 August 1917 bombing raid on warships

 LZ 85 started its second bombing raid against Britain during the night of 21 August and 22 August 1917.
 The ship left its base in Tønder and joined seven other airships to conduct a bombing raid on East Yorkshire.
-The raid was personally led by airship fleet manager Peter Strasser who was on the L 46.
+The raid was personally led by airship fleet commander Peter Strasser who was on the L 46.
 LZ 85 failed to fly inland to conduct its mission and instead bombed a number of allied warships off Withernsea.